-Vaccination campaign protected hundreds of women from cervical cancer, study says
+Hundreds saved from cervical cancer by HPV vaccine, study finds

 She said: “This represents an important step forwards in cervical cancer prevention.”

-Professor Peter Sasieni, who led the work said: “It’s been incredible to see the impact of HPV vaccination and now we can prove it prevented hundreds of women from developing cancer in England.
+Professor Peter Sasieni, who led the work, said: “It’s been incredible to see the impact of HPV vaccination and now we can prove it prevented hundreds of women from developing cancer in England.

 “We’ve known for many years that HPV vaccination is very effective in preventing particular strains of the virus, but to see the real-life impact of the vaccine has been truly rewarding.